How to Become an Army Financial Management Technician

-As entry-level enlisted soldiers, the minimum education required for financial management technicians is a high school diploma or GED and a composite score of 101 for the clerical line score of the Armed Services Vocationl Aptitude Battery Test (ASVAB).
+As entry-level enlisted soldiers, the minimum education required for financial management technicians is a high school diploma or GED and a composite score of 101 for the clerical line score of the Armed Services Vocational Aptitude Battery (ASVAB) exam.

 Additionally, a high school diploma or GED is no guarantee the Army will accept an applicant.
 Those with at least come college will have a better chance.

 After basic training, the Army trains qualifying recruits in the basics of accounting, pay, budgets, and financial analysis.
 Army skill training doesn’t result in any special certifications but it does put soldiers in a good position to develop their skills and qualifications through on-the-job experience and additional off-duty education.

 Financial management technicians receive and post documents to accounting/budget systems, process treasury checks for payment and pay for invoices, maintain files and prepare financial reports/travel vouchers, review contracts and invoices, and receive reports.

 Typically, financial management technicians work in teams or shops within a given Army unit as well as coordinate (often remotely) with civilians at the Defense Finance Accounting Service.

 They ensure soldiers get paid and resolve any pay discrepancies, help soldiers submit official travel vouchers, and organize the unit’s budget on behalf of their commanding officer.
 Additionally, forward-deployed finance technicians are responsible for disbursing a portion of each soldier’s paycheck in cash.

 This is because installing armor takes priority over installing ATMs in these areas.